Dynamical computation of the density of states and Bayes factors using nonequilibrium importance sampling: Density of states (DOS)

-The power of the procedure we have described comes from the fact that the forward trajectories are guaranteed to visit regions of low energy around local minima of $U(\qb)$ that would otherwise be difficult to sample by drawing points from $\rho(\xb)$ directly.
-In this sense our approach is similar to nested sampling~\cite{skilling_nested_2006, brewer_diffusive_2011, partay_nested_2014, martiniani_superposition_2014, bolhuis_nested_2018}, but it offers several advantages.
+The power of the procedure we have described comes from the fact that the forward trajectories are guaranteed to visit regions of low energy around local minima of $U(\qb)$ that would otherwise be difficult to sample by drawing points uniformly in $\{\mathcal{H}(\qb,\pb) < E_{\max}\}$.
+In this regard our approach is also similar to nested sampling~\cite{skilling_nested_2006, brewer_diffusive_2011, partay_nested_2014, martiniani_superposition_2014, bolhuis_nested_2018}.
+Like nested sampling, we do not require an \textit{a~priori} stratification of the energy shells, which is the way the DOS is typically calculated via thermodynamic integration~\cite{frenkel_understanding_2001,gelman_simulating_1998} or simulated tempering~\cite{marinari_simulated_1992,earl_parallel_2005}.
+Our method also offers several advantages over nested sampling.
 First, the depth of energies reached in nested sampling is determined by the initial number of points used in a computation.
 If too few points are used, the calculation must be repeated in full with a larger number of initial points.
-Here, we can improve the accuracy of the calculation and explore deeper minima simply by running additional ascent/descent trajectories.
-In addition, our approach does not require uniform sampling below \emph{every} energy level, which is required in nested sampling and is an extremely difficult condition to implement~\cite{martiniani_superposition_2014}.
+Here, the accuracy of the calculation improves and explores deeper minima simply by running additional ascent/descent trajectories.
+In addition, our approach does not require uniform sampling below \textit{every} energy level, which is required in nested sampling and is a difficult condition to implement~\cite{martiniani_superposition_2014}.
 We must only generate points uniformly below the highest energy level, $E_{\max}$, which is usually much easier.
 Computationally, we also benefit from the fact that every trajectory contributes independently to our estimator, meaning that the implementation is trivially parallelizable.